 Weeping willow has smooth greenish-gray bark, which turns rough, cracks, and develops furrows as it ages.

 When you look closely, you’ll see some small brown spots covering the young tree’s bark.

-Their leaves grow up to 15cm long in a thin linear shape, with a tip at the end, and slightly serrated edges.
-They grow in an alternate distribution along the branches.
+Their leaves grow up to 15cm long in a lance shape, with a tip at the end, and slightly serrated margins.
+They grow in an alternate arrangement along the stems.

 Weeping willow flowering season is quite early, it can start from late winter and continue through spring.
 Their flowers are actually catkins, which are yellow in color, fluffy, and hang in all directions.